DefGuard/docs/deployment-strategies/amis-and-aws-cloudformation/README.md

 <figure><img src="../../.gitbook/assets/image (27).png" alt=""><figcaption></figcaption></figure>

 Check this [guide](https://docs.defguard.net/using-defguard-for-end-users/desktop-client/instance-configuration#adding-instance) on adding a new instance in the Desktop client, to learn more about the process.
-As the instance URL, use the URL you defined in your Defguard Proxy instance configuration section of the CloudFormation template (`ProxyUrl`).
+As the instance URL, use the URL you defined in your Defguard Edge instance configuration section of the CloudFormation template (`ProxyUrl`).

 #### Accessing the dashboard